Introduction to Kodi

 And more!
 These system give Kodi the mobility to be used on almost every device you could think of.
 For most of the reviews and guides on this site, we will demonstrate by using the Windows client.
 We have also used the Android client as well, but there is no difference between the two systems.

 Now, you may say that all of this is great, but how do I get started?
-To get started, you will want to start with our installation guide to install the latest version (Jarvis) found here.
+To get started, you will want to start with our installation guide to install the latest version (Krypton) found here.
 This version is the stable release, and the one that is used in our guides.